 Located among massive boulders and tall baobab trees in Ruaha National Park, Jabali Ridge is a 8-suite lodge opened in September 2017.
 The rooms are large, spacious and stylish.
 Ruaha, home to huge densities of big cats as well as elephants and buffaloes, is also one of Tanzania's largest and least visited parks meaning guests can have all its magnificence to themselves.
 From the comfort of their suites, guests can enjoy spectacular views of the park through louvered shutters.
 They can also take in the scenery from their private decks or get an up close encounter during day and night game drives and walking safaris.

 Contact us to book Ruaha and the new Jabali Ridge.

 Selous in Tanzania's south occupies an extensive area of the country and is infact considered to be larger than the size of Switzerland.
 Selous has a beautifully varied landscape and is home to the largest herds of wilddog among many other wildlife species.

-Scheduled to open in August 2017, Roho ya Selous promises to offer a new way to explore this vast game reserve.
+Opened in August 2017, Roho ya Selous offers a new way to explore this vast game reserve.
 The camp is set on a hill overlooking a key waterway that links Lake Manze and Lake Nzerakera.
 It comprises eight stretch canvas tents that includes one family tent.
 Apart from game drives, guests at the camp will also be able to go on boat safaris, walking safaris and fishing.